-Helen Varley Jamieson is a theatre-maker whose work includes writing, directing, producing, devising and networking; since 2000, she has been experimenting with the internet as a site for live performance, developing a new artform - cyberformance.
-In 2008 she completed a Master of Arts (Research) at Queensland University of Technology, titled"Adventures in Cyberformance: experiments at the interface of theatre and the internet".
+Helen Varley Jamieson is a theatre-maker and digital artist whose work includes writing, directing, producing, devising and networking.
+Since 2000, she has experimented with the internet as a site for live performance, developing a new artform - cyberformance.
+In 2008 she completed a Master of Arts (Research) at Queensland University of Technology, titled "Adventures in Cyberformance: experiments at the interface of theatre and the internet".

 Helen's personal website

 the UpStage site